 Renault Master Z.E. range, battery & charging

-The Renault Master Z.E. is one of the first large electric vans to go on sale, and while it leads the way for cargo volume and payload capacity, compromises have to be made in terms of its driving range.
+The Renault Master Z.E. was one of the first large electric vans to go on sale, and while it leads the way for cargo volume and payload capacity, compromises have to be made in terms of its driving range.
 Renault has added the electric motor and 33kWh battery pack from the Kangoo Z.E. to the Master, and as you'd expect, the larger, heavier van has a shorter range than the Kangoo.

 Renault quotes a 124-mile potential range for the Master Z.E., although real-world driving should see a range of around 75 miles possible without resorting to eco-driving techniques.
 That’s around 50 miles less than the Kangoo Z.E., so some potential buyers might want to weigh up whether they need the extra capacity of the Master over the extended range of the Kangoo.

 The quoted maximum range of the Master Z.E. is 124 miles, but Renault is honest about the kind of driving range you’re likely to experience in the real world – it has a handy range calculator on its website that can give you an idea of what kind of range you'll experience.